nauar/homepage/content/posts/aws-cli-and-ssm.md

-+++
+---
+author: "Arnau Oncins"
+title: "Installing AWS cli v2 and Session Manager plugin in a portable way on Linux"
-date        = "2021-03-29"
+date: "2021-03-29"
-title       = "Installing AWS cli v2 and Session Manager plugin in a portable way on Linux" description = "An alternative way of installing AWS cli v2 and its Session Manager plugin (portable way) on Linux" comments    = true
+description: "An alternative way of installing AWS cli v2 and its Session Manager plugin (portable way) on Linux"
-+++
+comments: true
+tags: ["aws", "cli", "ssm"]
+---

 After more than a year not showing any activity here, I am retaking the blog.
 Some personal topics, in top of COVID-19 pandemia, made me abandon it for a long while.